 Finish Pork Chops and Make Compound Butter

-Roast until pork chops reach a minimum internal temperature of 145 degrees, 6-8 minutes.
-While pork chops roast, add remaining butter, half the Parmesan (reserve remaining for vegetables), half the parsley (reserve remaining for garnish), and a pinch of salt and pepper to mixing bowl with pine nut-butter mixture.
-Thoroughly combine and set aside until ready to plate.
-While pork chops roast, cook vegetables.
+While pork chops roast, add remaining butter, half the Parmesan (reserve remaining for vegetables), and a pinch of pepper to bowl with pine nut-butter mixture.
+Thoroughly combine and set aside.

 Return pan used to sear pork chops to medium-high heat.
 Add 1 tsp. olive oil, shallot, Swiss chard stems, and garlic to hot pan.
 Stir occasionally until lightly charred, 3-4 minutes.

 Add Swiss chard leaves and tomatoes.
 Stir occasionally until wilted, 1-2 minutes.